 Since 2004, the Max Planck Research Award is conferred annually to two internationally renowned scientists, one of whom works in Germany and one of whom works abroad.

 Calls for nominations for the award are invited on an annually rotating basis in specific sub-areas of the natural sciences and engineering, the life sciences, the humanities and the social sciences.
 The objective of the Max-Planck-Gesellschaft and the Alexander von Humboldt Foundation in presenting this joint research award is to give added momentum to specialist fields that are either not yet established in Germany or that deserve to be expanded.

-The Max Planck Research Award 2015 will be conferred in the area of humanities and social sciences in the subject
+The Max Planck Research Award 2016 will be conferred in the area of life sciences in the subject

 For additional information please refer to the detailed nomination documents.